Keystroke Dynamics: Concepts, Techniques, and Applications: Other Applications of Keystroke Dynamics

-Tsimperidis, Arampatzis, and Karakos \cite{tsimperidis2018keystroke} used keystroke dynamics to determine the gender of a user.
-They created a new dataset to identify the most useful features for gender recognition.
-There were three phases in their experiments.
-During the first phase participants provided free-text data.
-In the second phase features were selected via a selection algorithm.
-The features were sorted based on the information they contained.
-In the third phase, the results obtained by using different algorithms were compared.
-A free-text keylogger, called "IRecU", was created for data collection.
-This keylogger was suitable for any Microsoft Windows based devices.
-The participants had to install "IRecU" on their devices and use the keylogger during their daily activities without any restriction.
-75 volunteers provided the log files containing the data.
-Data was collected over a period of 10 months.
-The dataset consisted of 248 log files - 125 labeled as "male" and 123 labeled as "female".
-The size of the log files varied from 170 KB to 271 KB.
-There was data from 2800 to 4500 keystrokes in the log files.
-A software application named "ISqueezeU" was developed for feature extraction from the log files.
-The software application read the text files of the keylogger then computed the average number of keystroke timings - keystroke durations, down-down digraph latencies.
-Tsimperidis, Arampatzis, and Karakos only considered the keys that appeared at least 5 times and the digraphs that appeared at least 3 times.
+A software application named ISqueezeU was developed for feature extraction from the log files.
+The software application read the text files of the keylogger and then computed the average number of keystroke timings, including keystroke durations and down-down digraph latencies.
+They only considered the keys that appeared at least 5 times and the digraphs that appeared at least 3 times.
 Over 10000 features were extracted.
-Due to the number of features an automated selection method was required.
-The models that they used were - SVM, RF, NB, RBFN, and MLP.
+Due to the number of features, an automated selection method was required.
+The models that they used were: SVM, RF, NB, RBFN, and MLP.
 In their experiments, they tried to determine the gender of a user only by typing speed.
-The mean of all digram latencies in each log file was computed as it represented the typing speed of a user.
+The mean of all digraph latencies in each log file was computed, as it represented the typing speed of a user.
 Then they calculated and compared the male and female average values.
-For males, the average value of all digraph latencies was 373.04 ms and the standard deviation was 135.26 ms. For females, the average value was 375.71 ms and the standard deviation was 116.86 ms. As the values were very close for males and females, recognizing the gender of a user using typing speed was not possible.
-Keystroke dynamics dataset and several different sets of features were used in order to evaluate the performance of the macine-learning models, namely random forest (RF), support vector machine (SVM), naive Bayes (NB) classifier, multi-layer perceptron (MLP), and radial basis function network (RBFN).
-The calculated metrics were - 1) the model accuracy (Acc.) , 2) the time complexity (TBM), 3) the F1-score (F1), 4) the ROC index (AUC).
+For males, the average value of all digraph latencies was 373.04 ms, and the standard deviation was 135.26 ms. For females, the average value was 375.71 ms, and the standard deviation was 116.86 ms. As the values were very close for males and females, recognizing the gender of a user using typing speed was not possible.
+Keystroke dynamics dataset and several different sets of features were used in order to evaluate the performance of the machine-learning models, namely random forest (RF), support vector machine (SVM), naive Bayes (NB) classifier, multi-layer perceptron (MLP), and radial basis function network (RBFN).
+The calculated metrics were: the model accuracy (Acc.), the time complexity (TBM), the F1-score (F1), and the ROC index (AUC).
 The goal was to find out the optimal set of features.
 They performed numerous experiments on the five models mentioned earlier.
-Each time they used a variable number of keystroke features.
-In every case, they used the polynomial kernel as kernel type because of its better performance.
+Each time, they used a variable number of keystroke features.
+In every case, they used the polynomial kernel as the kernel type because of its better performance.
 Neural networks and SVMs performed better for gender recognition using features of keystroke dynamics.
 However, RBFN performed even better.
-They drew three conclusions based on their experimental results. \begin{enumerate} \item For all models, the highest accuracy was achieved before using the highest number of keystroke dynamics features. \item In the range of 150-350 features, the five tested models achieved almost constant accuracy. \item The RBFN model achieved 95.6\% prediction accuracy for 350 features which was the highest gender prediction rate using keystroke dynamics. \end{enumerate}
+They drew three conclusions based on their experimental results. \begin{enumerate} \item For all models, the highest accuracy was achieved before using the highest number of keystroke dynamics features. \item In the range of 150-350 features, the five tested models achieved almost constant accuracy. \item The RBFN model achieved 95.6\% prediction accuracy for 350 features, which was the highest gender prediction rate using keystroke dynamics. \end{enumerate}